JuliaGeometry/KDTrees.jl/README.md

 ### Contribution

 Contributions are more than welcome.
-If you have
+If you have an idea that would make the tree have better performance or be more general please create a PR.
+Make sure you run the benchmarks before and after your changes.